How does the library use categories to arrange the nonfiction section?

 Group Work: Distribute a stack of preselected books from the 500s, 700s, or 900s to each table, along with some paper.
 Tell the students that their assignment is to write down the topics of the books they’re given, and then try to figure out how they go together into one overall category.

 Monitor groups as they work.
-If necessary, if they can't figure it out, the two groups assigned to a category may come together to compare their topics and work as a large teams.
+If necessary, if they can't figure it out, the two groups assigned to a category may come together to compare their topics and work as a large team.

-Once all groups have finished early, have the two groups for each category call out topics they’ve written down to see if the rest of the class can figure out their answer.
+Once all groups have finished, have the two groups for each category call out topics they’ve written down to see if the rest of the class can figure out their answer.